autonot/aspii.xyz/README.md

 My name is Ty, I'm a 19 year old college sophomore, and I like computers.

+This is a repository that hosts the source code for my website.
+You can find it [here[(https://aspii.xyz)

 I have Asperger's syndrome.

 This website isn't supposed to be anything "professional"...it's just something for me to work on in spare time.